Honeywell HTF7000: Operational history

 More than 3.5 million flight hours have been logged till October 2017, and the 2,000th engine should be delivered in 2018.

 Honeywell maintenance program is $447 for two engines per hour.

 Borescope inspections extends time between overhaul and some engines have remained installed for up to 10,000 hr.

-It has line replaceable components installed with hand tools and is designed for on-condition maintenance.
+It has line replaceable components installed with hand tools and is designed for condition-based maintenance.